procedure1/AutoBS/README.md

 ## Auto Light Generator

 `Auto Lights` automatically adds basic lighting events to maps that don't have them.
-This only works for 360 and the older environments before Weave.
+This only works older environments before Weave and the 360 environment.
 Modern GLS environments are not supported.
 Thanks to Loloppe (based on their ChroMapper-AutoMapper)!
-I made many changes so anything crappy is my fault :) You can choose to add `boost` lighting events as well.
+I made many changes so anything crappy is my fault :) The 360 environment is very low-key with dim, narrow lasers compared to modern environments.
+Since the 360 environment doesn't work with v3 `GLS` lights (Group Lighting System), new `OST maps` converted to 360 have no lights in the 360 environment without `Auto Lights`.
+You can choose to add `boost` lighting events as well.
 And 360-environment lasers are fat and bright to enliven the boring 360 environment.
 Human-crafted lights are best, machine-made lights are OK, no lights suck!
 (I am considering adding automatic lighting for GLS environments as well in the future.)

 - Note: Aeroluna's `Technicolor` mod is awesome with 360fyer if you play a lot of 360 maps.